shred/tzxtools/docs/tzxplay.md

 * You can use [`tzxcut`](tzxcut.md) to play only a subset of blocks from a TZX file (see example below).

-* On some Linux systems, strange ALSA errors may appear on the console when playing back a file.
-They can be safely ignored. 😉

 ## Usage

 ```